AresMUSH/aresmush/game/plugins/fs3skills/help/abilities.md

 `abilities` - Lists abilities.

-There are two ways to adjust your abilities:
+There are two ways to adjust your abilities.
+All abilities use the same commands:

 `raise <name>` and `lower <name>` - Raise or lower by 1 level.
 `ability <name>=<level>` - Sets the rating